SandrinePENDA/qr-code-component/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS3 custom properties
+- CSS3 : BEM class names & custom properties
 - Flexbox

 ### What I learned

-It is not something new, but **I really appreciate to integrate! :)**
+I've learnt to use my eyes to assess measurements and distances between elements.
+I integrated this model **without using the Sketch files.**

 ### Continued development